Smiling woman with curly blonde hair in a forest, wearing a light-colored sleeveless shirt and a small green backpack with a water bottle.

 Behavioral Health Advisor

-Cathleen Margolin, PhD is a licensed clinical psychologist with over 30 years of experience specializing in health psychology.
+Cathleen is a licensed clinical psychologist with over 30 years of experience specializing in health psychology.
 Her work blends evidence-based psychological care with a deep appreciation for the mind–body connection, supporting both mental and physical well-being.

 She provides education and strategies that support the nervous system, drawing from her training in Mindfulness-Based Cognitive Therapy and Integrative Yoga Therapy.
 She helps individuals cultivate stress reduction, emotional regulation, and greater nervous system balance.